Don't hesitate to contact us - we'd love to help you out!

 From the beginning of the 18th century, when the moai carving period had ended, people started dedicating themselves to some extent to the tangata manu or

-birdman competitions.
+birdman competitions in the village of Orongo, situated on the cliffs of volcano Rano Kau.
 Once the nesting season of the manutara bird (en. sooty tern) started, one representative from each tribe would swim out to the small islet Motu Nui.
 The first competitor to obtain an egg would swim back and win the title of tangata manu for his chieftain, which would grant great priviledges for both of them as well as the rest of the tribe.

 The first well-documented European contact happened in 1722 with the Dutch admiral Jacob Roggeveen (even if he possibly was not the one to discover Easter Island).
 He arrived on Easter day, and chose to name the island thereafter.
 Instantly after disembarking they killed 12 people and injured many more for coming too close.
 It surely had a great impact on the islanders to see such an advanced technology that the Dutch showed.